PS4 Vs Xbox One: Phil Spencer Says Project Scorpio Will Clearly Outperform PlayStation Pro

-The PS4 vs Xbox One console war continues, and a winner has become clear in the coming months.
+The PS4 vs. Xbox One console war continues, and a winner has become clear in the coming months.
 Of course, the victory has been declared by Xbox boss Phil Spencer, so it’s obviously biased toward Project Scorpio.

-There could easily be a new PlayStation 4 being developed behind closed doors in order to compete with Xbox’s 4K juggernaut, since gamers will often go after what they feel is the most powerful console, regardless of the games.
+There could easily be a new PlayStation 4 being developed behind closed doors to compete with Xbox’s 4K juggernaut, since gamers will often go after what they feel is the most powerful console, regardless of the games.
 Sony has yet to acknowledge any such plans.

 On that front, Scorpio is most likely going to remain backward compatible with the Xbox One and Xbox One S. Microsoft isn’t likely to abandon a console which is due to be maybe a year old by the successor’s launch.